Decomposition of Differences in Distribution under Sample Selection and the Gender Wage Gap: Decompositions

 The second one is the self-selection decomposition.
 This is more reminiscent to the decompositions of the mean outcomes.
 To see this, note that the average value of $U$ for participants with the distribution of the observables of group $h$, the copula of group $l$ and the propensity score of group $m$ is given by

 Then, the difference of this statistic between the two groups can be decomposed as:

-Similarly to the main decompositions, the endowment components captures differences in the copula and the propensity score due to differences in the covariates.
+Similarly to the main decompositions, the endowments component captures differences in the copula and the propensity score due to differences in the covariates.
 On the other hand, the selection and participation components capture differences in the unobserved ability between the two groups due to differences in the copula and the propensity score, respectively.